graduateshotline logo

 Receiving a Copy of Questions and Answers

 The student can request to receive a copy of the questions, the answers, and the answer key if they apply for a Test Information Release (TIR).
-The request can be made at the time of registration or within 3 months of taking the test and costs $20.
+The TIR's price is $32.00 if the order is placed prior to the start of the test.
+Orders placed after the test will cost $40.00.

 Cancelling ACT Scores

 ACT initiates this process by sending an official letter stating the reasons behind considering misconduct during the test.
-Failure in responding to the letter/mail will result in the cancellation of the ACT score that is under review.
+Failure to respond to the letter/mail will result in the cancellation of the ACT score that is under review.

 Scores can be voluntarily canceled by the candidate as long as the candidate did not take the test under District, State, or On-campus testing programs.
 In this case.
 ACT will cancel the score on request and also notify the recipients about the cancellation of the score.
 The scores will not be reinstated if the candidate wishes to do so later.